 This image communicates what we are focused on in this stage.
-We are simultaneously looking backwards and looking forwards.
+We are simultaneously backwards and looking forwards.
+(Image text reads: "Looking back, looking forward.
+Seek to understand what just happened as you simultaneously prepare your garden for your next ideas.")

 Looking back to seek to understand what just happened.
 Looking forward to prepare ourselves for the ideas (seeds) we want to plant next season.